dynamicguy/mw-docs/docs/getting-started/installation-windows.md

 ### Node.js

-MajorityWorld requires version 10 or later.
+DrikGallery requires version 10 or later.
 Download the Windows installer from [Node.js downloads page](https://nodejs.org/en/download/).

 Make sure that “**Add to PATH**” is selected.

 ### PostgreSQL

-MajorityWorld needs PostgreSQL version 9.4 or above to work.
+DrikGallery needs PostgreSQL version 9.4 or above to work.
 Get the Windows installer from the [project’s download page](https://www.postgresql.org/download/windows/).

 > **Tip**
 >